synereo/blog.synereo.com/_posts/2015-03-22-amp-economy.markdown

 From a technological standpoint,  the AMP token is not particularly innovative.
 It’s a cryptocurrency deployed as a meta-coin on top of the bitcoin blockchain, using the Omni-Layer.

 However - unlike most other cryptocurrencies - its value is not based on news cycles, bitcoin adoption numbers, the weather, and only partially on speculation.
-The value of the AMP token comes from its inherent uses in the Synereo network, as a means for paying for user attention.
+The value of the AMP token comes from its inherent use in the Synereo network, as a means for paying for user attention.

 To understand the nature of this value, we will briefly explain the existing attention economy that powers the free-to-use Internet today.